Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states: Application: quantum entropy of the field after interaction

+First, let us demonstrate how to calculate the \textit{R\'enyi entropy} \cite{renyi1961measures} associated to the field state after backreaction from the qubit detector despite not having the explicit spectral decomposition of $\omega'$ in the sense of Eq.~\eqref{eq: von-neumann-continuum}.
+The quantum R\'enyi entropy of order $\alpha$ (hereafter $\alpha$-R\'enyi entropy) is defined to be

 where $\alpha\in [0,1)\cup (1,\infty)$.
 The limit $\alpha\to 1$ is the von Neumann entropy.
-Usually R\'enyi entropy is motivated and defined in terms of \textit{$\alpha$-R\'enyi divergence}, which generalizes the concept of relative entropy between two states.
+Usually the quantum R\'enyi entropy is motivated and defined in terms of \textit{$\alpha$-R\'enyi divergence}, which generalizes the concept of relative entropy between two states.
 There are countless important applications of R\'enyi divergence, with several generalizations and operational implications (see, e.g., \cite{Wilde2013textbook} and refs therein).

-The special case where $\alpha=2$ is naturally identified with purity of a state, and this gives us a candidate of a measure of mixedness of the field state\footnote{R\'enyi 2-entropy is also distinguished by the fact that it is measurable experimentally without state tomography, i.e., computable without directly knowing the state of the system \cite{islam2015measuring}.}, and also a measure of entanglement between the detector and the field (if the joint state is initially pure).
-Let us show how this can be done nicely for initially quasifree state $\omega$ (with GNS vector state $\rof$).
-For simplicity we restrict our attention to the case when the detector state obeys $\tr(\hat\mu_\textsc{d}\rod)=0$ so that the final state of the field is as given in Eq.~\eqref{eq: quasifree-final}.
-In terms of density matrix in the GNS representation of $\omega$, we have
+The special case where $\alpha=2$ is naturally identified with purity of a state\footnote{2-R\'enyi entropy is also distinguished by the fact that it is measurable experimentally without state tomography, i.e., computable without directly knowing the state of the system \cite{islam2015measuring}.}, which is also a measure of entanglement if the joint state is initially pure.

+For simplicity, we first restrict our attention to the case when the field is in the quasifree state and the detector's initial state $\rod$ satisfies $\braket{\hat{O}}=0$.
+In terms of the density matrix in the GNS representation of $\omega$, we have